vivekragunathan/vivekragunathan.github.io/content/post/2024-09-15-declaring-implicits.md

 Implicit type converters are infamous, and generally speaking, should be avoided.
 But they do have their place; especially if you are not in the *implicits are hard and bad* camp.

 Compiler is all about types - define, create, manage, derive, convert etc. Say, you have a function `def triple(n: Long)` .
-You o cannot call the function passing it an `Int`.
+You cannot call the function passing it an `Int`.
 You should expect an error because types are different.
 However, the compiler does not give up in the first go.
 It is going to look around for a way to convert `Int` to `Long`.
 Perhaps there is an overloaded function (which is not the case here), and so on.
 In the list of things it will look for is the *implicit type conversion* function.
 Something of the sort ...

 ```scala
 implicit def int2Long(n: Int): Long = n.toLong